Arthur Bestor: Career

-Bestor was one of the first specialists on American constitutional law to publicly call for the resignation of President Richard M. Nixon, in a piece published in The Nation.
+Bestor was one of the first specialists on American constitutional law to publicly call for the resignation of President Richard M. Nixon, in a piece published in The New Republic in May 1973.

 Personal life

 Bestor married his third wife Dorothy Alden Koch in 1951.
 He had two sons from a previous marriage, William Porter Bestor and Thomas Wheaton Bestor, and one son, Theodore C. Bestor, from his third marriage.

 Death

-He died on December 29, 1994, in Seattle, Washington.
+He died on December 13th, 1994, in Seattle, Washington.